theCanadianHat/OCA8/chapters/4/reviewQuestions/readme.md

 17:		}
 18:	}
 ```
-- A. The code compiles as is.
+- [ ] A. The code compiles as is.
-- B. There is exactly one compiler error in the code.
+- [X] B. There is exactly one compiler error in the code.
-- C. There are exactly two compiler errors in the code.
+- [ ] C. There are exactly two compiler errors in the code.
-- D. If the lines with compiler errors are removed, the output is `climb climb `.
+- [ ] D. If the lines with compiler errors are removed, the output is `climb climb `.
-- E. If the lines with compiler errors are removed, the output is `climb climb `.
+- [X] E. If the lines with compiler errors are removed, the output is `climb climb `.
-- F. If the lines with compiler errors are removed, the code throws a `NullPointerException`.
+- [ ] F. If the lines with compiler errors are removed, the code throws a `NullPointerException`.

 ### A11.
+Line 10 does not compile because static methods are not allowed to cal instance methods.
+Even though we are calling `play()` as if it were an instance method and as instance exists, Java knows `play()` is really a static method and treats it as such.
+If line 10 is removed, the code works.
+It does not throw a `NullPointerException` on line 16 because `play()` is a static method.
+Java looks at the type of the reference for `rope2` and translates the call to `Rope.play()`.

 ### Q12.
 What is the output of the following code?
 ```java